b. December 11th, 1985 in Berkeley, California

 Keith is a poet, preschool teacher, and runner in Oakland, California.

 Keith Mark Gaboury earned a M.F.A. in creative writing from Emerson College, but then he needed to move from fantasy to money.
 So he started working as a preschool teacher.
-In 2016, Keith rode a dragon from Massachusetts to California, her claws now planted in Oakland.
-He now writes poetry and instills dragon empathy into young minds.
+In 2016, Keith rode a dragon from Massachusetts to California.
+Financial claws are now planted in Oakland where he writes poetry and instills dragon empathy into young minds.

 Why I Became a Poet

 I’ve always loved language.
-As a eight year old, I was published in Anthology of Poetry by Young Americans (1995 Edition).
-As a child, language captivated me.
-I’ve carried that wonder throughout middle and high school, college, and into adulthood.
-On my first day of college at Baker University, I knew I wanted to be an English major.
-Throughout my development as a poet, I’ve had important teachers along the way that have taught and inspired me, including Molly Runde (Olathe North High School), Marty Mihalyi (Baker University), Camille Dungy (San Francisco State University), John Skoyles, Peter Shippy, and Jonathan Aaron (Emerson College).
-All these people played a vital role in the poet I am today.
-Thank you to all these amazing teachers.
+As a child, I was published in Anthology of Poetry by Young Americans (1995 Edition).
+Language captivated me.
+I carried that literary wonder throughout public school, undergraduate, and graduate school.
+On my first day at Baker University, I knew I wanted to study creative writing as an English major.
+I’m still amazed at the power a poem contains.
+By exploring various poetic forms and structures, I am ceaselessly striving to push myself into uncharted territory on the page.
+Throughout my development as a poet, I’ve had pivotal teachers who have molded and inspired me, including Molly Runde (Olathe North High School), Marty Mihalyi (Baker University), Camille Dungy (San Francisco State University), John Skoyles, Peter Shippy, and Jonathan Aaron (Emerson College).
+They each played a vital role in the poet I am today.
+Thank you now and forever.